 - Coordinated Clothes: The members of each group are given coordinated outfits each week, though they switch it up so as to prevent people from identifying the group with just one particular color.

-- Crowd Song: The opening number each week is a number done by all of the groups (in the first part of Season 3, this was changed to all of the groups in that week's bracket).
+- The opening number in each episode is done by all of the groups (in seasons 3 and 4, this was changed to all of the groups in that week's bracket when appropriate).

-- Happens literally when Ben Folds and the Dartmouth Aires perform Ben's song "Not the Same" in season 3.
+- Happened literally when Ben Folds and the Dartmouth Aires performed Ben's song "Not the Same" in season 3.

 - Do Not Go Gentle: The "Swan Song" invokes this trope, particularly when the group being eliminated isn't likely to outlive the show; even though they are already eliminated from the competition, you can still expect a heartfelt performance as they walk off the stage.